More rough notes from my app (mis)adventures. These notes are for Linux, because... life is short, and even if you're on windows you have WSL. Use it.

 The core concepts for ECS (Elastic Container Service) are basically:

-create a new new container repository and give it a name.
+Create a new container repository and give it a name.
 The important thing here is the repository URI that AWS yields at the end.
 Take a note of it.

 I found the term "repository" very misleading, because it suggests a holding space for a variety of different images.
-But the registry is actually going to hold several repositories, each of which represents a single image.
+But it's actually going to represent a specific docker image name.
 Remember that when naming your repos.
 I.e. it's best to think of a repository as a home for all the evolutions of a particular container image.
 It muffed me up during the push steps.

 Ability to push your image(s) requires that you: